 Join the #GoodNewsCallOfTheDay on Twitter

 Are positive phone calls home part of your school’s story?
 If so, consider sharing them on social media.
-Platforms like Twitter are embracing the #GoodNewsCallOfTheDay.
+Platforms like Twitter are embracing the Good News Call of the Day movement with a hashtag: #GoodNewsCallOfTheDay.
 Be sure the tag @PBISRewards in your Tweets.